What are the penalties for driving without insurance?

 Unless you have declared your car off-road, with a Statutory Off Road Notification (SORN), it needs to be insured.
 If you don’t have a valid insurance policy, and the police catch you, the following could happen:

-Fine: you could face a fixed fine of £300 and you may have to pay more if the case goes to court.
+Fine | You could face a fixed fine of £300 and you may have to pay more if the case goes to court |

-Points: you could receive between six or eight penalty points on your driving licence.
-These remain on your licence for four years and can increase the cost of car insurance.
+Points | You could receive six penalty points on your driving licence.
+These remain on your licence for four years but you’ll need to disclose them for five years, which can increase the cost of your car insurance |

-Car removed: the police may seize your car if it’s not insured.
-If you’re unable to show proof of your insurance within seven days, they can destroy it.
+Car removed | The police may seize your car if it’s not insured.
+If you’re unable to show proof of your insurance within seven days, they can destroy it |

-Banned: you could be banned from driving if the case goes to court.
-If you’re banned from driving for more than 56 days you will need to retake your driving test and apply for a new licence before you can get on the road again.
+Driving ban | You could get a driving disqualification if the case goes to court.
+If you’re banned from driving for more than 56 days you will need to retake your driving test and apply for a new licence before you can get on the road again |

 If you have declared your car as SORN but you drive your car, or park it on a public road, you could also be fined £100 (or more if the case goes to court) or have your car clamped, impounded or destroyed.
-These rules apply in England, Wales and Scotland.
-In Northern Ireland there are different penalties, including a £5,000 fine, up to six months imprisonment, and between six to eight points on your driving licence.

 Can the DVLA fine you for not having insurance?

-If you don’t have a valid car insurance policy, and you’re caught out, you will receive an Insurance Advisory Letter (IAL).
+Yes, if you don’t have a valid car insurance policy, and you’re caught out, you will receive an Insurance Advisory Letter (IAL).
 This will go to the registered keeper of the car and it will warn them a fine will be issued from the DVLA unless they take action.

 This can happen even if you’re not driving the car, such as if it’s declared SORN but you haven’t parked it on private land.